hosseinmobarakian/animationemoji/README.md

     <link rel="stylesheet" href="./lib/animoji.css">
 ```

 In the next step you can put animated emojis you like where.
+To doing that you can create an HTML tag and add classes below into the class attribute.
 ## Emojis class code
+* `anim anim-laugh`
+* `anim anim-wow`
+* `anim anim-wink`